Tim Zoehrer: 1986-87 season including The Ashes

 Zoehrer played in four tests during the 1986-87 Ashes, missing the third test due to injury.
 He was a regular in Australia's ODI team.

 Chris Broad, who batted for England that summer, later recalled "Tim Zoehrer did not bother us on the field: we would laugh at his histrionics as he tried to cover up his inadequacies behind the stumps with a load of bluster.
 He bothered Greg Matthews far more than us: time and again Greg would wander away, muttering about Zoehrer’s efforts.
 Greg thought that his New South Wales colleague Greg Dyer should be playing and he used to give Zoehrer some terrible volleys."

 Frances Edmonds, wife of Phil Edmonds who also played for England, wrote, Zoehrer "has a reputation on the circuit for giving it quite a touch of the verbals, or sledging," although she says there was a good natured competition between her husband and Zoehrer where both would send each other limericks critical of the other.

-Zoehrer won Man of the Match scoring 50 in a ODI against the West Indies, batting as opener.
+Zoehrer won Man of the Match scoring 50 in an ODI against the West Indies, batting as opener.

 Zoehrer's attitude on the field saw Border defend him publicly.
 Later on however Border would write, "Tim might do well to improve his attitude to the game.
 There is the suspicion that he doesn’t do enough work in practice.
 The ‘greats’ I’ve watched like Knott and Marsh both worked a great deal on their skills...
 Tim Zoehrer seems to slacken off to a certain extent.
 He has been given a fantastic opportunity, keeping wicket for his country, and I'd like to see him doing a little more work."

 Zoehrer was selected in the squad to tour Sharjah in 1987.
 However he was dropped in favour of Greg Dyer for the 1987 World Cup, although he was listed as a reserve player.
 David Gower reflected, " Bobby Simpson and Allan Border decided that a certain type of character was required to play for Australia, hence the more flamboyant and slightly rebellious people like Greg Ritchie, Tim Zoehrer, Craig McDermott and Greg Matthews all got thrown out."